ordinaryzelig/europe_food/README.md

 # TODO

 * convert to static site
-* Check URLs for ugly file names
+* Current location when viewing foods